jean-tessier/TextGeneticAlgorithm/README.md

 #### Population
 - Represents a group of Indiviudals -- primarily used to represent one generation of Individuals
 - _**Key Fields**_:
   - **Pop**: Contains each of the individuals in the population.
-Using a dynamically sized data structure allows for simplicity, but implementing this as an array would quite likely improve runtime.
+Using a dynamically sized data structure allows for simplicity, but implementing this as an array would quite likely improve runtime
 - _**Key Methods**_:
   - **SelectIndividualsAtRandom(int numToSelect)**: This function returns a random subset of Individuals from the Population.
-This is used primarily when selecting the "tournament pool" -- the subset of the Population that will compete for breeding privileges.
+This is used primarily when selecting the "tournament pool" -- the subset of the Population that will compete for breeding privileges
   - **SelectIndividualsAtRandomWeighted(int numToSelect)**: This function returns a weighted-random subset of Individuals from the Population using fitness as the weight.
-This is primarily used to select the "victors" from the tournament pool.
+This is primarily used to select the "victors" from the tournament pool

+#### Fitness Calculator
+- Calculates the fitness of a Population or Individual in relation to the predefined Goal
+- Implemented as a singleton to reduce memory usage
+- _**Key Methods**_:
+  - **CalcFitness(IReadOnlyPopulation pop)**: Calculates the fitness for each member of the population and appropriately caches the calculated fitness within the Individual
+  - **CalcFitness(IReadOnlyIndividual indiv)**: Calculates the fitness for a single Individual in relation to the predefined Goal.
+This function is where the fitness calculation is implemented and is essential to the core of the program

+#### ConfigClass
+- Singleton class containing the configuration for the program, providing a central point of access for global variables
+- Though some would argue this is not an appropriate use for a Singleton class and should not implemented this way, I found that this was the most sensible implementation long-term: I intend to use this class to parse a configuration file in the long run.